Connect with a certified trainer for free

 • Biceps femoris

 Each muscle of the hamstring connects at the hip, at the bottom of the pelvis, and at the knee.
 Hamstring injuries can occur close to the hip, in the middle of the hamstring, or behind the knee.
-Injuries to the hamstring are classified by grades, depending on the extent of the injury:
+These posterior thigh injuries can significantly impair athletic performance and daily function.

 What causes Hamstring Tears?